Achievable logoAchievable logo

 Proto-oncogene

-Tumor grading and staging: Tumor grading is a measure of differentiation of tumor cells.
-Higher the grade, more undifferentiated the tumor is.
-Differentiated tumors look similar to their cell and tissue of origin while undifferentiated/anaplastic tumors do not.
-Grading is done by tumor biopsy.
-Following grades are reported:
+Tumor grading and staging: Tumor grading measures how differentiated tumor cells are.
+The higher the grade, the more undifferentiated the tumor.
+Differentiated tumors resemble their cell and tissue of origin, while undifferentiated (anaplastic) tumors do not.
+Grading is determined by tumor biopsy.
+The following grades are reported:

 GX: Grade cannot be assessed (undetermined grade)